 Although it’s been many years now, I remember what it felt like to pace back and forth in my head, as the thought of sobriety was making me crazy.
 I saw myself standing outside the meeting, hearing all the laughter and watching all the smoke (back in the day, everyone smoked), and wondered just what in the hell were they doing in there?
+I found NONE of this to be a laughing matter at all, and besides, I was terrified, perplexed with the notion that while I hated to be around these bunch of losers, at the same time I felt somehow at home.
 Being so near, but yet so far, produced a high-anxiety that this alcoholic couldn’t shake by herself.
 It was hell in the hallway

 One of the wonderful aspects of a 12-step program is that we don’t have to come up with questions or answers anymore by ourselves.
-Prior to recovery, I made up every answer it seemed that kept me in that hallway, as I interrogated and terrorized myself right smack out of the need to get sober.
+Prior to recovery, I made up every answer and all it did was keep me in that hallway, as I interrogated and terrorized myself right smack out of the need to get sober.
 If you experienced the level of fear and anxiety I did, who in their right mind would ever recover?

 That being said, it’s easy to see how out of my mind I was when I drank.
 Thoughts like these were commonplace.
 And of course, more followed.
 I stood on the edge of insanity…